beginning of content

 Some studies suggest a link between having multiple vaginal examinations during labour and a higher risk of infection for your baby.

-Benefits of a vaginal examination during labour include the following:
+Possible benefits of a vaginal examination during labour include the following:

-Risks of a vaginal examination during labour include the following:
+Possible risks or downsides of a vaginal examination during labour include the following:

-Vaginal examinations are not recommended if:
+Vaginal examinations are generally not recommended if:

 Who can I speak to if I'm not satisfied with my healthcare?

-Resources and supports
+Resources and support

 Languages other than English